-Despite the open views out to the designated landscape, there is limited perceptual qualities of peaceful tranquillity or exposed ruggedness due to the close proximity of the A38.
+There is no perceptual qualities of peaceful tranquillity or exposed ruggedness due to the close proximity of the A38.

 Associations

 Are there known historic associations with the landscape, is it considered an important context to a historic feature, or relates to important individuals such as writers and artists?